Xon77/Live4Life/README.md

 2. Put [sc3-plugins](https://supercollider.github.io/sc3-plugins#insrallation) in your SuperCollider Extensions folder.
 3. [Install the Quarks](https://github.com/supercollider-quarks/quarks#installing-a-quark) mentioned above and recompile.
 4. If you use some controllers, such as the [MIDI TouchBar](https://urbanlienert.com/miditouchbar) on previous MacBook Pros or the UC-33 MIDI controller, put the files available within the [folder](/Modality_desc_to_add) `Modality_desc_to_add` in the folder `MKtlDescriptions` within the Quark Modality.
 5. Replace two other Quarks, i.e. [APCmini](https://github.com/andresperezlopez/APCmini) and [WFSCollider-Class-Library](https://github.com/GameOfLife/WFSCollider-Class-Library) with the versions available within the [folder](/Quarks_to_replace) `Quarks_to_replace`.
-Concerning the modified [WFSCollider-Class-Library](https://github.com/GameOfLife/WFSCollider-Class-Library), it is just a small add-on[^Traj] to avoid an error in the post window by closing the trajectory editor.
+Concerning the modified version of [WFSCollider-Class-Library](https://github.com/GameOfLife/WFSCollider-Class-Library), it is just a small change, commenting the lines 220 and 223 of the [file](/Quarks_to_replace/WFSCollider-Class-Library/WFS/GUI/WFSPath) `/Quarks_to_replace/WFSCollider-Class-Library/WFS/GUI/WFSPath`, to avoid an error in the post window by closing the trajectory editor.
 6. Put the [folder](/4Live4Life_Extensions) `4Live4Life_Extensions` in your SuperCollider Extensions folder and recompile again.